frequently Asked Questions

 The United Nations Definition of a refugee is “A refugee is someone who has been forced to flee his or her country because of persecution, war or violence.
 A refugee has a well-founded fear of persecution for reasons of race, religion, nationality, political opinion or membership in a particular social group.
 Most likely, they cannot return home or are afraid to do so.
 War and ethnic, tribal and religious violence are leading causes of refugees fleeing their countries.”

 Refugee status in the United States means that a refugee has applied for resettlement abroad and has been granted the opportunity to resettle here.
 Refugee status is a type of immigrant documentation in the United states.

 HOW DO REFUGEES GET HERE?

 After an individual flees their home county and is identified as a refugee by the United Nations, if given the opportunity, they may apply for resettlement in the United States.
-What follows is a rigorous screening process (link to that resource) that can take two or more years to complete.
+What follows is a rigorous screening process that can take two or more years to complete.
 After they are accepted, they are assigned an agency and location for resettlement, and then are booked to travel to their new home.
 Refugees’ airfare costs are a loan and they are expected to pay back their travel in a timely manner.